 Endpoint device USB Lockdown

-Coro can lock USB device drives using a device policy.
-The USB Lockdown device policy governs the blocking of USB devices.
+Coro's USB Lockdown device policy blocks USB device drives on macOS and Windows devices.
 Use the USB Lockdown device policy to:

-- Block portable devices : USB connected mobile device.
+- Block portable devices : (Windows devices only) USB connected mobile devices.

-- Block mass storage devices : USB flash drive or USB external hard drive.
+- Block mass storage devices : (macOS and Windows devices) USB connected flash drives or USB external hard drives.

 Important

-Coro does not trigger Endpoint Security tickets for this policy type as it directly enforces functionality on affected devices.
+Coro does not trigger Endpoint Security tickets for this policy type because it directly enforces functionality on affected devices.

-Locking USB drives on a device enhances security and data protection, offering several key benefits:
+Locking USB drives on a device enforces security policies and reduces risk in several areas:

 -